MatthewJDavis/matthewjdavis.github.io/_posts/2019-05-11-az-runbook-for-ad-aad-sync-alerting.md

 ## Create an Azure automation credential

-To run the MSOnline commands requires 'Global Admin' so the credential entered here needs to be in that role.
-See encrypted creds in Azure automation. - Need to test
+The Global Admin role is required to run the MSOnline Cmdlets so the credential entered here needs to be in that role.
+The credentials are stored [encrypted] in the Azure automation account.

 ```powershell
 New-AzAutomationCredential -Name  'AzureADConnectSyncAccount' -ResourceGroupName $Name -AutomationAccountName $Name -Value (Get-Credential)